Full registration with the British Register of Ships in Jersey

 Applying for provisional registration

-You should complete an application form with as much detail as possible, and return it to the Ships’ Registry with the prescribed fee.
+You should complete an application form with as much detail as possible, and return it to the Ships’ Registry with the prescribed fee, a copy of your passport (if individual ownership) and a Sanctions letter 2023.
 This is useful if you have not yet provided all the required documentation.

 The provisional certificate will be valid for three months and gives the vessel full rights of passage.